kimh/kimh.github.io/source/_posts/2014-12-12-the-practices-of-backbone-marionette-that-i-believe-the-best-en.markdown

 #### Validation ####
 Before modle is saved into exteranl database, it needs to validate data.
 When validation fails, it must notifies by using event.
 View must respond to validation event and notifies user.

-BTW, you should use [Backbone.Validation](https://github.com/thedersen/backbone.validation) plugin if your models needs validation.
-Never try to write validation code by youself unless you are super confident.
-It is not easy to write validation in a declarative way.

 ### V
 This is the place which easily becomes chaotic because vanilla Backbone puts much burden to View.
 In Marionette, it is less loaded thanks to Controller, but still you want to be careful.